adaltas/ece-devops-2020-fall/modules/1-devops-introduction/content.md

 - Project pace should be sustainable and be maintained
 - Pay attention to technical aspects and design
 - Keep it simple
-- Teams should be self-organised
+- Teams should be self-organized
 - Reflect on the progress and process used regularly

 ## Scrum